-Proposal - For an uptake promotion project the majority of activities are concerned with communications.
-As part of budget preparation you need to work through the budget implications of planned communications activities.
+Proposal - NRSP recommends 10% of the project budget for communications.
+As part of budget preparation project teams need to work through the budget implications of planned communications activities.
 This is a crucial step in RD1 preparation and should not be skipped because, although budget can be reallocated during project progress, this will only be done when well justified.
-It is easier to get the budget right at the beginning of a project.

 Inception Report - Assess whether the communication activities and products, identified as necessary for the CP, are achievable within the project budget.
-If not then you will need to prioritise.
-Reallocating budget at the project inception report stage will not be possible.
-However, you will be able to flag a reallocation that you will propose at the MTR stage.
+If not then project teams will need to prioritise.
+Reallocating budget at the project inception report stage will not normally be possible.

-MTR - At a project MTR there is potential to reallocate budget.
-Thus at this stage NRSP will need to know if the provision made for communication activities at the start of the project is still adequate.
-If not then you will need to be able to justify the suggested reallocation of the budget.
+MTR - At the MTR there is potential to reallocate budget.
+Thus at the MTR, NRSP will need to know if the provision made for communication activities and products at the start of the project is still adequate.
+If not then project teams will need to be able to justify the suggested reallocation of the budget.
 Part of this justification will emerge from answering Q7, and will need to be based on detailed costing.